tombinic/OLA/README.md

-# 🎓 Online Learning Applications
+# 🎓 Online Learning Campaign

-Welcome to the repository for the **Online Learning Applications**, developed during the academic year 2024/2025.
+Welcome to the repository for the **Online Learning Campaign**, developed during the academic year 2024/2025.
 This project focuses on designing **online learning algorithms** to optimize a marketing campaign, including pricing strategies and bidding in auctions.

 🧑‍🤝‍🧑Thanks to [Andrea Bertogalli](https://github.com/andberto), [Niccolò Balestrieri](https://github.com/NiccoloBalestrieri) and [Francesco Cavalieri](https://github.com/KavaTappi)
 ## 📝 Overview